tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `richeditor` field type:
+The following options are available for the `richeditor` form widget type:

 - `size`: The size of the editor.
 Options are `small`, `large`.
 Default is `large`.
 - `toolbarButtons`: The buttons to display in the editor toolbar.